-As of December 31, 2022, there were 33,230,789 Warrants issued and outstanding on a post-Consolidation basis.
-As of the date of this AIF, there are 33,230,789 Warrants issued and outstanding on a post-Consolidation basis.
+As of December 31, 2023 and as of the date of this AIF, there were 33,230,789 Warrants issued and outstanding on a post-Consolidation basis.
 Each Warrant is exercisable into one Common Share.

 Options, Restricted Share Units and Performance Share Units